 A night in the Bagatelle is also a chance to see one of the special features of Touraine: cave dwellings.
 But both the cave dwellings and the traditional rooms are attractively decorated, with the guarantee of a carefree stay.
 Outside, the garden and swimming pool round off the decor to perfection.

 If you’re in Vouvray, then make sure you don’t miss a visit to a wine cellar.
 You can go there on foot: the Château de Moncontour, the Vouvray Wine Cellar (a regular award-winner for the high-quality welcome for visitors) and the Maison Brédif are three wine cellars open to visitors and less than one kilometre from Bagatelle.
-You can also dine at the Hautes Roches (one star in the Michelin guide), the Gueules Noires and the Val Joli restaurants nearby.
+You can also dine at the Hautes Roches (one star in the Michelin guide) and the Gueules Noires restaurants nearby.